Prepare for Your First Lesson

 Pick a top that lets you lift your arms up freely without binding on your shoulders and without riding up too much (unless you have an awesome tummy and you want to show it off... but the rest of us mortals might feel inadequate!).
 If you're coming straight from work you might like to bring a fresh top to change into before your lesson.
 Strapless is a very bad idea.

-If you tend to sweat a lot, please wear an absorbent top that covers your back fairly well.
+If you tend to sweat a lot, please wear an absorbent top that covers your back well.
 A cotton t-shirt or similar is just fine.
-This is simply a courtesy to your teacher or partner, who will be holding you with his hand on your back as you dance.
+This saves your partner from holding sweaty skin.

 Do you have a favourite comfortable pair of heels that you always wear if you know you'll be standing all night?
 If so, they're the ones to pick for your first few lessons.
 You need a stable heel, and a shoe that will stay on your foot reliably - something with an ankle strap is ideal.
 It's a good idea to wear footlets or something to avoid blisters (and also to avoid stinky dancing feet).
 Note that sneakers or other rubber soles won't work for you to dance in.